Emiel841/JetpackDude/README.md

 # JetpackDude
 A game where you are jetpack dude your in a cave and have to survive as long as posible while collecting coins to earn points.
+Note the game is not the main.py its the CompleteGame.py

+Will add a main menu, i made it so the game is scalable and I can add more pickus and obstacles later on.
+Unfortunatly the code is unreadable so im only planning on small updates